In entrepreneurship, we often encounter a fixation on big goals and dramatic results.

 As long as you are growing in your abilities and character, you are becoming more valuable to society.
 And if you keep doing that, then Life will become progressively more joyful and meaningful.

-Any goal becomes more achievable, if you focus on growing yourself.
+Any goal becomes more achievable when you focus on the deeper goal of growing yourself.

 Here's a wonderful little story from the book The Practicing Mind: